 Rather than putting restrictions on each other, have ground rules.
 Have an open discussion on each other’s feelings and desires.
 Be honest because lying only brings doubts and insecurities in a relationship.
 Tell him, he cannot be with any other woman than you.
 As long as you both are faithful with your set up, you can have a secure married life.

 We rarely hear about bisexual wife as most women don’t come out in open and accept it.
 Many women realize that they are bisexual after they are married, some only dream of having a same gender sex.
-There are bisexual woman who are one man, one woman kinds or one man and many women type.
+There are bisexual women who are one man-one woman type or one man-many women type.

-The sexual desire your wife has for other women need not be changed.
-That is how she is wired.
+The sexual desire your wife has for other women probably cannot be changed.
+That is the way she is wired.
 Accepting her and having ground rules will save your relationship as well as sex life.
 It all depends on your comfort level.
-Some husbands are ok with their wife having sex with another woman when they are present.
+In exceptional cases, men might be ok with their wife having sex with another woman when they are present.
 Some feel that the less they know, the better is for them.
 Either way, be honest and tell your wife she needs to be truthful with you.
 Ask for details to keep jealousy at bay.

 Having a bisexual wife does not mean that you get the right to sleep with other woman or man.
 If your wife is honest with you about her sexuality, she has all the right to know about your sexual activities too.